 The world’s biggest Climate change Round table is here

-Improving local participation at International Climate Change Conference (UNFCCC-COP24)
+Improving Local participation at International Climate Change Conference (UNFCCC-COP)

-CESI is proud to announce the return of COP@HOME, 2018 Edition, following deliberations from COP23 Fiji that took place in Bonn German in real time.
-The landmark Video Conference Facility will connect live from KATOWICE, Poland from the 3rd to the 14th of December 2018.
+CESI is proud to announce the return of UNFCCC COP@HOME, 2021 Edition, following deliberations from COP 25 that took place in (2 – 13 December 2019) under the Presidency of the Government of Chile and was held with logistical support from the Government of Spain.
 The facility will follow 6 sessions namely Mitigation, Adaptation, Finance, Technology, REDD+ and side events.
 Book your place today and make your contributions to the global Climate change negotiations at your convenience.
-Follow the link to register for a session.
-CESIUG.ORG>EVENTS>COP@HOME>REGISTER
+Follow the link to register for a session. cesiug.org/media/eventproceedings/COP@HOME/REGISTER

 At the COP17, the UNFCCC awarded the Youth NGOs (YOUNGO) a constituency status in the Climate change process, almost 20 years after YOUNGO was identified as one of nine constituencies in the Climate change process under Agenda 21.